 The Transocean Partners Conflicts Committee and the Transocean Partners Board have not, including, without limitation, in making the determinations set forth above, assumed any obligations (whether fiduciary, contractual, implied, or otherwise) other than those obligations that may exist in the Transocean Partners limited liability company agreement.
 Under the Transocean Partners limited liability company agreement, whenever the Transocean Partners Conflicts Committee or the Transocean Partners Board makes a determination or takes any other action, the Transocean Partners Conflicts Committee or the Transocean Partners Board must make such determination or take such other action in good faith and is not subject to any other or different standard under applicable law (other than the implied contractual covenant of good faith and fair dealing).
 In order for a determination or other action to be in "good faith" for purposes of the Transocean Partners limited liability company agreement, the Transocean Partners Conflicts Committee or the Transocean Partners Board must subjectively believe that the determination or other action is in, or not adverse to, the best interests of Transocean Partners and its subsidiaries.
-Nothing in this proxy statement/prospectus or the actions or determinations of the Transocean Partners Conflicts Committee or the Transocean Partners Board described in this proxy statement/prospectus should be read to mean that the Transocean Partners Conflicts Committee or the Transocean Partners Board assumed any obligations (whether fiduciary, contractual, implied, or otherwise) other than those obligations that may exist in the Transocean Partners limited liability company agreement.
+Nothing in this proxy statement/prospectus or the actions or determinations of the Transocean Partners Conflicts Committee or the Transocean Partners Conflicts Committee or the Transocean Partners Conflicts Committee or the Transocean Partners and its subsidiaries.
+Nothing in this proxy statement/prospectus or the actions or determinations of the Transocean Partners to mean that the Transocean Partners Conflicts Committee or the Transocean Partners Conflicts Committee or the Transocean Partners found assumed any obligations (whether fiduciary, contractual, implied, or otherwise) other than those obligations that may exist in the Transocean Partners limited liability company agreement.
 You are urged to read the full text of the Transocean Partners limited liability company agreement.